KrzysztofCwalina/POLE/README.md

     stream.Position = 0;
     using var heap = PoleHeap.ReadFrom(stream); // the heap rents buffers from a pool and reads the stream into the buffers

-    HelloModel hello = HelloModel.Deserialize(heap); // this does not actually "deserialize", just stores an address in the struct
+    HelloModel hello = heap.Deserialize<HelloModel>(); // this does not actually "deserialize", just stores an address in the struct

     Assert.IsTrue(hello.IsEnabled); // this just dereferences a bool stored in the heap Assert.AreEqual(5, hello.RepeatCount); // same but with an int